BA (Hons) 1st Class, MA (Distinction), FHEA

-Aysha Musa is a fully funded second year PhD student with the Sheffield Institute for Interdisciplinary Biblical Studies (SIIBS) at the University of Sheffield.
+Aysha Musa is a fully funded third year PhD student with the Sheffield Institute for Interdisciplinary Biblical Studies (SIIBS) at the University of Sheffield.
 She is working in the field of Gender, Sexuality, the Bible and Popular Culture and has recently become a Fellow of the Higher Education Academy (FHEA).
 She graduated from the University of Sheffield with a BA in Biblical Studies in 2013 with first class honours, as well as receiving an Academic Award and the Sheffield Graduate Award.
 Aysha received funding to undertake an MA in Biblical Studies Research at the University of Sheffield, completing it in 2015 with a Distinction.
 Her PhD focuses on the constructions of gender and sexuality in the biblical book of Judges, specifically chapters 4 and 5.

 My thesis investigates the construction of Jael, a female character from the Biblical Book of Judges, paying particular attention to how she is framed in both masculine and feminine ways.
 My thesis interrogates gender constructions and stereotypes throughout, which has involved looking at the dichotomy of roles and behaviours that are socially and historically considered male or female.
 Some examples include, passiveness and activeness, and nurturing and violence.
 I am looking at these gendered roles with the aim of revealing that gender and gender roles are social constructions rather than occurring from biological difference as Simone de Beauvior recognised.